 Most recently in the 2016 Olympic Games, OKC rowers Tony Fahden, Mix King, Tyler Nase and Robin Prendes competed in the men’s lightweight four, and rowers Ellen Tomek & Megan O’Leary raced in the women’s double sculls.
 Rowers who have previously trained in Oklahoma City include Grace Luczak, who competed in the women’s pair, along with Devery Karz & Kate Bertko, who competed in the women’s lightweight double sculls.

-Targeted regattas are based on athletes’ abilities and could range from Club Nationals, National Selection Regattas, Henley Royal Regatta and World Cups.
-The ultimate goal of the program is to development athletes for the Olympic podium.
+Targeted regattas are based on athletes’ abilities and could range from Club Nationals, National Selection Regattas, Henley Royal Regatta, World Cups, World Championships and the Olympic Games.
+The goal of the program is to development athletes for the Olympic podium.

 Gap Year Training

 Want to row in college, but need more time to prepare?

 Athletes may not always be ready to start college right after graduating from high school, for many reasons.
 Our program offers high school graduates the opportunity to train for one year before they enter college.
 The training program will prepare athletes for the rigors of collegiate rowing, physically and mentally.
 The training program can also be balanced with part time work, an internship, volunteering, or online classes.
 This opportunity prepares athletes to be a more successful student-athlete.
 Contact us for more information.